KSE-100 closes lower as investors book profits

 Banks, auto, and IT stocks, including, UBL, MEBL, MCB, MTL and SYS, made a positive contribution by adding 92 points.
 However, HUBC, OGDC, and MLCF collectively lost 88 points, the brokerage house said.

 On the economic front, the Pakistani rupee registered significant losses against the US dollar, as it depreciated 1.16% in the inter-bank market on Wednesday.
-As per the State Bank of Pakistan, the local currency settled at 280.29 after a decrease of Rs3.26 in the inter-bank market.
+As per the State Bank of Pakistan (SBP), the local currency settled at 280.29 after a decrease of Rs3.26 in the inter-bank market.

 Volume on the all-share index marginally decreased to 332.6 million from 368.34 million a day before.